Table of Contents

 Additional academic service opportunities within the concentrations:

-Addiction Studies: HTW 321 Addiction Prevention Services (15 hours)
+Addiction Studies: PHP 321 Addiction Prevention Services (15 hours)

-Community Health Education: HTW 304 Community Health Education (25 hours)
+Community Health Education: PHP 304 Community Health Education (25 hours)

 - Describe the service learning activity and its relation to the course objectives in the course syllabus and on the first day of class.